Students in every program at Mohawk College have specific academic and vocational needs. We describe these needs as Learning Outcomes (LOs).

 Vocational Program Standards/Provincial Vocational Learning Outcomes

-These are set by the Ministry of Training, Colleges & Universities.
+These are set by the Ministry of Colleges and Universities.
 They define program standard outcomes for college programs, including programs leading to certificates, diplomas, and advanced diplomas.
 More details about published college program standards.

 Program Vocational Learning Outcomes